gkatrakazas/aboutme/README.md

-# 🌐 Personal Page CV
+# 🌐 Debian style CV

 A simple, elegant, single-page CV application created with BackboneJS and styled using Tailwind CSS.
 It's a perfect starting point for anyone looking to showcase their work and experience online.